 Day 1

 The researcher will give the subject the Learning Consent Form and explain that this project is studying “How learning occurs and how the brain changes with learning.”
-The researcher will answer any questions the subject and confirm that the subject has signed the consent form.
+The researcher will answer any questions the subject has and confirm that the subject has signed the consent form.

 The subject will fill out the “Subject Info” sheet, in which the name, email, handedness, GPA, birthday, gender, and languages spoken/learned of the subject will be collected.
 The researcher will reassure the subject that all the information collected in this study is confidential.

-The “Battery Order” program will be run to decide which order the tests will be run.
+Researcher will run the “Battery Order” program to determine the test order.
 The program has been designed to randomize the tests order as well as make sure that the “Working Memory Battery” and “Ravens Progressive Matrices” are not scheduled to run on the same day.

 The subject will do the two tests assigned for the day.
 Between the two tests, the subject will have a 2 minute break to ensure he/she is not fatigued.